sourcegraph/handbook/content/departments/cloud/technical-docs/trial_mi.md

 1. During the trial period, Sourcegraph is covering all the infrastructure and licence costs.
 1. Trial Managed Instances have GCP label `instance-type=trial`, which allows to filter them.
 1. Trial Managed Instances are monitored for trial expiration period (default 30 days).
-When Trial Managed Instance expires, CE has to decide if:
+When Trial Managed Instance expires, instance requestor has to decide if:

 - extend the trial period
 - [convert to paying customer](#convert-trial-to-paying-customer)